loresoft/Blazilla/README.md

 **No validator found error**

 No validator found for model type MyModel.
-To use FluentValidationValidator, register a validator for this model type or pass one directly to the Validator parameter.
+To use FluentValidator, register a validator for this model type or pass one directly to the Validator parameter.

 **Solution**: Ensure your validator is registered in the DI container: